nathangeffen/cagl/docs/macros.md

 Containers need to know how to allocate memory for their elements.
 A parameter called *alloc_style* is used by the container definitions to determine this.
 Several predefined *allocation style* macros are provided.

 **ADVANCED:** Users can write their own allocation style macros but it is rare that this should be necessary.
-In the case that you do wish to write an allocation style macro, see how these are used in the containers (the code in cagl/hash.h is useful to examine).
+In the case that you do wish to write an allocation style macro, see how these are used in the containers (the code in cagl/common.h and cagl/hash.h is useful to examine).
 All allocation style macros must take these four parameters.

 to
   ~ Element being created.